influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withImage(image)
 ```

-The docker image for the pods.
-The default value depends on the configured `Kafka.spec.kafka.version`.
+"The docker image for the pods.
+The default value depends on the configured `Kafka.spec.kafka.version`."

 ### fn spec.kafka.withListeners